WICG/shared-storage/README.md

                 }
               ]
             ```
+    *   The object that the returned Promise resolves to has the same type with the implicitly constructed `window.sharedStorage.worklet`.
+However, for a worklet created via `window.sharedStorage.createWorklet(url, options)`, only `selectURL()` and `run()` are available, whereas calling `addModule()` will throw an error.
+This is to prevent leaking shared storage data via `addModule()`, similar to the reason why `addModule()` can only be invoked once on the implicitly constructed `window.sharedStorage.worklet`.
+    *   Redirects are not allowed.
+    *   When the module script's URL's origin is cross-origin with the worklet's creator window's origin and when `dataOrigin` is "script-origin" (or is a valid serialized HTTPS URL that is same-origin to the worklet's script's origin), a `Shared-Storage-Cross-Origin-Worklet-Allowed: ?1` response header is required.
     *   The script server must carefully consider the security risks of allowing worklet creation by other origins (via `Shared-Storage-Cross-Origin-Worklet-Allowed: ?1` and CORS), because this will also allow the worklet creator to run subsequent operations, and a malicious actor could poison and use up the worklet origin's budget.
         *   Note that for the script server's infomation, the request header "Sec-Shared-Storage-Data-Origin" will be included with the value of the serialized data partition origin to be used if the data partition origin is cross-origin to the invoking context's origin.